johnnymadigan/stonk-machine/README.md

 ![run build script](/img/readme-images/run-build-script.gif)

 ## Using a mock database - OPTIONAL
+- First backup your current database by saving a copy of it somewhere else.
 - In your file manager, open the project directory called *"stonk-machine"*.
 - You will see a mock database called *"MockStonkMachine.db"*.
-- Rename this database to *"StonkMachine.db"* instead and place inside the
+- Rename this database to *"StonkMachine.db"* instead and replace/place inside the *"Artifacts"* folder beside the JAR.

-        CAB302_Assignment-1 > Setup > ServerSettings.props

-- Open this file in your preferred text editor
-- Change the SCHEMA to "MockStonkMachine" to test our app with a fake database
-- Save and close file
-- Run via the instructions above
-- To revert, change SCHEMA to "StonkMachine"

 ## Troubleshooting
 This section is for rare cases / reconfiguring *IntelliJ* for future developments on this project.